Beyond hypergraph acyclicity: limits of tractability for pseudo-Boolean optimization: Intractability results for pseudo-Boolean optimization

 \begin{theorem} Any planar graph $\bar G$ with $n$ nodes is a minor of any graph $G$ with treewidth at least $\kappa(n) \in O(n^{98}\poly\log(n))$.
 Furthermore, there is a randomized algorithm that, given $G$, outputs the sequence of minor operations transforming $G$ into $\bar G$ in time $O(\poly(|V(G)|\cdot\kappa(n)))$, with high probability. \end{theorem}

 \begin{proof} Let $\bar G$ be a planar graph with $n$ nodes, and let $G$ be a graph with treewidth at least $\kappa(n) \in O(n^{98}\poly\log(n))$.
 Since $\bar G$ is planar, it is a minor of the $n/c \times n/c$ grid, for some constant $c$ \cite{RobSeyThom94}, and the sequence of minor operations can be found in linear time \cite{TamTol89}.
-It follows from \cite{ChekChu16} that the $n/c \times n/c$ grid is a minor of $G$, and that we can find the corresponding sequence of minor operations (with high probability) in $O(\poly(|V(G)|\cdot\kappa(n)))$ time. \end{proof}
+It follows from the graph minor theorem in~\cite{ChekChu16} that the $n/c \times n/c$ grid is a minor of $G$, and that we can find the sequence of minor operations (with high probability) in $O(\poly(|V(G)|\cdot\kappa(n)))$ time. \end{proof}

 Henceforth, we say that a countable family of graphs $\bra{G_k}_{k=1}^\infty$ is \emph{polynomial-time enumerable} if a description of $G_k$ is computable in $\poly(k)$ time.
 This in turn implies that an encoding of $G_k$ of size polynomial in $k$ exists.
 The next theorem provides a necessary condition for polynomial-time solvability of BQO problems.